-During the course of a formal investigation, the Compliance Officer or his/her CO or designee will instruct all members of the Corporation community and third parties who are interviewed about the importance of maintaining confidentiality.
-Any individual who is interviewed as part of a harassment investigation is expected not to disclose any information that s/he provides during the course of the investigation.
+During the course of a formal investigation, the CO or designee will shall instruct all members of the Corporation community and third parties who are interviewed about the importance of maintaining confidentiality.
+Any individual who is interviewed as part of a harassment investigation is expected not to disclose any information that is learned or provided during the course of the investigation.